ngxs/store/docs/concepts/select.md

 ### Select Decorators
 You can select slices of data from the store using the `@Select` decorator.
-It has a few different ways to get your data out, whether passing the state class, a function or dot notation of the object graph.
+It has a few different ways to get your data out, whether passing the state class, a function, a state class or a memoized selector.

 ```TS
 import { Select } from '@ngxs/store';
 import { ZooState } from './zoo.state';

 @Component({ ... })